dromara/dongle/src/en/coding/base58.md

 # Base58

-Base58 is an encoding method that converts binary data to `ASCII` characters, using `58` characters (1-9, A-Z, a-z, excluding easily confused characters 0, O, I, l) to represent data. `dongle` supports standard `Base58` encoding, following Bitcoin-style specifications.
+Base58 is an encoding method that converts binary data to `ASCII` characters, using `58` characters (1-9, A-Z, a-z, excluding easily confused characters 0, O, I, l) to represent data. `dongle` supports standard and streaming `Base58` encoding, following Bitcoin-style specifications.

 > The default alphabet is `123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz`,
 > You can customize the alphabet by setting `base58.StdAlphabet`